quiltdata/quilt/docs/Catalog/Qurator.md

    - Enable the model by configuring it within your Bedrock environment.
    - Carefully monitor the model’s cost implications.
 The Claude model is charged based on usage, so ensure that you have the necessary budget allocated.
-Initial estimates are roughly a penny per page for complex documents,
+Initial estimates are roughly a penny per page for complex documents.

 3. **Start Using Qurator**:
    - Once activated, the Qurator chatbot will appear in the Quilt web catalog